What is the Difference Between CRM and eCRM ?

 Understanding eCRM

-Key Components of eCRM
+Key Components of an eCRM

 Benefits of eCRM for Businesses

-• Enhanced data collection and analysis
+• Improved data collection and analysis.

-• Improved customer engagement through digital channels
+• Enhanced customer engagement via digital channels.

 CRM vs. eCRM: The Fundamental Differences